 While there is no shortage of exciting things to discover in our Nation’s Capital, check out what we did with just 24 hours in Washington DC.
 We were able to see much more than we thought possible!

-Is your favorite family-friendly American destination included in the list?
+That’s a wrap-up of the best places to visit in USA!
+Are your favorite kid-friendly destinations in USA included in the list?
 Share in the comments!